Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things

-Within the blood vessels, reported work assumes that the blood flow passively drives existing nanosensors within the vessels.
+In blood vessels, prior work assumes that blood flow passively drives existing nanosensors.
 In the \ac{HCS} environment, the self-localization capabilities of nanosensors are particularly challenging to develop due to the absence of a reference system.
-A reference system for self-localizing nanosensors within the bloodstream can be anchored to the concentration level of nanosensors and their traveling time, as proposed in~\cite{torres-gomez2022nanosensor2}.
-This work assumes that nanosensors contain an internal counter and an external device capable of resetting the internal counter of the nanosensor to zero when it travels through the heart.
+A reference system for self-localizing nanosensors within the bloodstream can be anchored to the concentrations of neighboring nanosensors and their travel times, as proposed in~\cite{torres-gomez2022nanosensor2}.
+This work assumes that nanosensors contain an internal counter and an external device that resets the counter when it travels through the heart.
 Then, as the nanosensor's traveling time increases as it flows through the blood vessels, the recorded traveling time per nanosensor can be used to distinguish shorter (central body) from longer (lower body) paths, thereby self-distinguishing the body region.
-Additionally, as the concentration of nanosensors is dependent on the particular vessel path (see the Markov model formulation in~\cite{torres-gomez2021markov,torres-gomez2021machine}), it can be used as a second metric for self-localization.
-As such, a feed-forward {NN} can be trained to distinguish the traveling path of nanosensors based on these two metrics, i.e., traveling time and concentration level, as proposed in~\cite{torres-gomez2024dna-based}.
-The {NN} is trained on data generated by the \ac{BVS} simulator, achieving approximately $\SI{85}{\percent}$ positive predictions.\footnote{The \ac{BVS} has been a popular option for data generation for localization; see~\cite{lopez2025toward,pascual2024analytical}.
-Access to the documented data generated with \ac{BVS} and its processing is given in \url{https://github.com/jorge-torresgomez/BVS_data}.}

-Localization is also based on establishing a communication link among nanonodes, as developed in \cite{jin2024transformerbased}.
-This research assumes transmitter nodes with fixed positions within the human vessel and a receiver node, which is the intended one to be localized.
-Using the Transformer architecture, the prediction accuracy of the receiver coordinates ranges as $\SIrange{78}{96}{\percent}$, depending on the blood speed and the Transformer complexity.
+Additionally, as the concentration of nanosensors depends on the specific vessel path (see the Markov model formulation in~\cite{torres-gomez2021markov,torres-gomez2021machine}), it can serve as a second metric for self-localization.
+As such, a feedforward {NN} can be trained to distinguish the traveling path of nanosensors based on these two metrics, i.e., traveling time and concentration level, as proposed in~\cite{torres-gomez2024dna-based}.
+The {NN} is trained on data generated by the \ac{BVS} simulator \cite{geyer2018bloodvoyagers}, achieving approximately $\SI{85}{\percent}$ positive predictions.
+Localization methods also rely on establishing a communication link among nanonodes, as described in \cite{jin2024transformerbased}.
+This research assumes transmitter nodes with fixed spatial positions within the human cardiovascular system and a receiver node, which is intended to be localized.
+Using the transformer architecture, the prediction accuracy for receiver coordinates ranges from $\SIrange{78}{96}{\percent}$~\cite{jin2024transformerbased}, depending on blood flow velocity and the transformer's model capacity, which is determined by its computational complexity.